upr-fvx/universal-pokemon-randomizer-fvx/README.md

 If you want to contribute something to the codebase, we recommended to create an issue for it first (using the`Contribution Idea` template).
 This way, we can discuss how to accomplish this, and possibly whether it is a good fit for the randomizer.

-[This page on ZX's wiki](https://github.com/Ajarmar/universal-pokemon-randomizer-zx/wiki/Building-Universal-Pokemon-Randomizer-ZX) explains how to set up to build/test locally.
+[This page on the wiki](https://github.com/upr-fvx/universal-pokemon-randomizer-fvx/wiki/Building-Universal-Pokemon-Randomizer-FVX) explains how to set up to build/test locally.

 If you are adding a new setting, make sure you follow the new setting checklist in the root folder of the repository.